 - Enhanced the markers for iron and heavy metal detoxification which improved appearance of dark circles

 - Enhanced anti-inflammatory markers to comfort skin and ease sensitivity

 - Significantly enhanced skin luminosity, clarity and a reduction in skin redness; a hero anti-ageing serum

 Neurophroline™ Serum by Garden of Wisdom contains the hero ingredient, Neurophroline™, together with two types of hyaluronic acid including super low molecular weight hyaluronic acid to deliver this active to the skin cells within the epidermis.
 Apple polyphenols and all-trans resveratrol are both powerful antioxidants that may help shield skin from environmental pollutants and UV rays.
-This face serum is not just an anti-ageing serum and almost all skin types would benefit from its usage.
+Neurophroline Serum is not just an anti-ageing serum; it is a serum for sensitive skin, a serum for acne and a serum suitable for all skin types who would benefit from its usage.